SIMPLE TOOLS FOR SETTING UP A PROFITABLE BLOG/WEBSITE EVEN AS A NEWBIE

 Among the hosting companies, consider Siteground and Bluehost.
 The two hosting providers have been fierce fighters over wordpress hosting solutions.
 According to a report by Alexandra Leslie, after a careful analysis, the two seem to do well in VPS and dedicated server customers.
 However, Siteground seem to outscore Bluehost with rating of 5.0 to 4.9 respectively.
 You can read her full report here.

-SO friend, with your new blog/website having its domain name regisered by Namecheap and hosted by Siteground, you are as good as ready to rock-n-roll.
+SO friend, with your new blog/website having its domain name registered by Namecheap and hosted by Siteground, you are as good as ready to rock-n-roll.
+If you have not, you can register on Siteground now

 Checking Your site, Account And Email Security.